dvorakman/event-management-system/README.md

 1. **Neon Serverless PostgreSQL**: When `NEON_DATABASE_URL` environment variable is present
 2. **Local PostgreSQL**: When `NEON_DATABASE_URL` is not present (default for development)

+### Preview Deployments

+For Vercel preview deployments, the database schema is automatically reset before migrations are applied.
+This ensures each preview deployment starts with a clean database state and prevents conflicts between multiple previews.

+For more details, see [Preview Deployments Documentation](./docs/PREVIEW_DEPLOYMENTS.md).

 ### Setting Up Local Development

 1. **Clone the repository**